fidesmo/apdu-over-ble-android/README.md

 For activating the server mode you just need to install and start the application on it.
 If phone supports BLE peripheral mode – server will be started automatically.
-Please bear in mind that not any Android phone can be a BLE server.
+Please bear in mind that not all Android phones can be BLE servers.
 The phone needs to have an Android version >= 6.0 (API level >= 23) and NFC capabilities.

 For this to work correctly, please be sure to attach a contactless card to the